nhan0504/El-Pollo-Loco/README.md

 export default nextConfig;
 ```

-3. Open a new terminal window, `cd` into `/backend`, and run `npm install && npm start` to install dependencies and start the backend server.
-It should be running on port 3000.
+1. Open a new terminal window, `cd` into `/backend`, and run `npm install && npm start` to install dependencies and start the backend server.
+The default port it will be running on is 3000.
-4. Open a new terminal window, `cd` into `/frontend` and run `npm install && npm start` to install dependencies and start the frontend client.
-It should be running on port 3001.
+2. Open a new terminal window, `cd` into `/frontend` and run `npm install && npm start` to install dependencies and start the frontend client.
+The default port it will be running on is 3000.
+However, in package.json we have set the port to 3001 because port 300 is used by backend
-5. Follow the link in the terminal output from step 4 to access the webpage.
+3. Go to http://localhost:3001/discover to access the webpage.

 ## API Documentation